The Marcus (NYSE:MCS) Shares Gap Up to $16.46

-Shares of The Marcus Co.
-(NYSE:MCS) gapped up prior to trading on Thursday .
+The Marcus Co.
+(NYSE:MCS) shares gapped up before the market opened on Thursday .
 The stock had previously closed at $16.46, but opened at $16.90.
-The Marcus shares last traded at $16.89, with a volume of 200 shares.
+The Marcus shares last traded at $16.89, with a volume of 200 shares trading hands.

-MCS has been the topic of several research analyst reports.
+MCS has been the topic of a number of analyst reports.
 Zacks Investment Research upgraded shares of The Marcus from a “sell” rating to a “hold” rating in a research note on Friday.
-B. Riley reiterated a “buy” rating and issued a $25.00 price target on shares of The Marcus in a research note on Tuesday, July 6th.
+B. Riley restated a “buy” rating and set a $25.00 target price on shares of The Marcus in a research note on Tuesday, July 6th.

 The Marcus Corporation, together with its subsidiaries, owns and operates movie theatres, and hotels and resorts in the United States.
 As of March 4, 2021, it owned or operated 1,097 screens at 89 movie theatre locations in 17 states under the Marcus Theatres, Movie Tavern by Marcus, and BistroPlex brands; and owned and managed 18 hotels, resorts, and other properties in 8 states.